Friday, August 29, 2008

 I was looking through the O’Dea Clan guestbook and came across an entry asking for tips on how to maximise the experience of a trip to Dublin and including Dysert O’Dea ( Clare) over four days in Nov.
 I like this sort of question.
 So here’s my list for those who are into culture, history, heritage etc.

-1. Get to a trad session in a Dublin pub, maybe The Merchant or Hughes.
+1. Take in a trad session in a pub, e.g. The Cobblestone in Dublin.

 3. A hurling match in Croke Park (weekends), you won’t see anything like it elsewhere.